-Several workshops and seminars have been developed alongside the research for “Everything you have is yours?”.
-They have facilitated at Yale University, City College, Queens College, the Malta Festival, in Poznan, Poland, at Brooklyn Studios for Dance, and the 14th St. Y, NYC
+Lectures, seminars and embodied workshops facilitated at Yale University, City College, Queens College, Whitman College, Malta Festival, in Poznan, Poland, Brooklyn Studios for Dance, and the 14th St. Y, NYC

 Choreographing the Zionist Body -”Orientalizing” Ashkenazi Jewish Bodies